okohll/abdocs/content/docs/views/filters.md

 **pending or approved equals true**

 ## Adding a filter
-1) In the tiles interface, load the view you wish to edit
+1. Open the view you want to edit
-2) Click your user profile icon at the top right and select _admin - edit view_
-3) Under _Filters_, click the _Add Filter_ button
+2. Toggle development mode on and click the big pencil at the top left of the screen
-4) Choose relevant options and press _Add_
+3. Under _filters_, choose a type, give it a name and press _Add_

 There are 26 types of filter to choose from, from the simple 'equals' and 'not equal to', to more complex pattern matching using [regular expressions](https://www.postgresql.org/docs/current/functions-matching.html#FUNCTIONS-POSIX-REGEXP).